-The IAB recently released a new specification, ads.txt, to increase transparency in the programmatic advertising ecosystem.
+Ads.txt is a new specification, recently released by the IAB, to increase transparency in the programmatic advertising ecosystem.
 The “ads” portion of ads.txt stands for Authorized Digital Sellers and the initiative offers a method to deter the sale of counterfeit inventory.

 How did we get here?